 After establishing that the landowner failed to adhere to this duty of care, your attorney must show that this failure was the direct cause of the injuries that you sustained.
 In other words, you would not have suffered the slip and fall or other accident if the landowner had taken proper precautions.
 A successful plaintiff can potentially recover several categories of damages, including medical bills, lost earnings and earning capacity, and pain and suffering.Speak With an Aggressive Premises Liability Lawyer in the Boston Area

 If you were injured on another person’s property due to the owner’s carelessness, it is critical that you speak to a capable attorney as soon as possible.
-At Barry Feinstein and Affiliates, P.C., we have over 25 years of experience helping residents of cities such as Boston, Cambridge, Waltham, Lowell, Newton, Somerville, Quincy, Dedham, Norwood, Brookline, and Peabody.
+At The Law Offices of Barry Feinstein & Affiliates P.C., we have over 25 years of experience helping residents of cities such as Boston, Cambridge, Waltham, Lowell, Newton, Somerville, Quincy, Dedham, Norwood, Brookline, and Peabody.
 We have seen how daunting it can be to navigate the legal system while also addressing your painful injuries and the other disruptions in your life.
 Let us ensure that your legal rights are protected and asserted to the fullest degree.
 To schedule a free consultation following a slip and fall or another accident on property, call us at 1-800-262-9200 or contact us online.
 We also can assist Massachusetts residents with cases involving motor vehicle collisions, defective products, dog bites, medical malpractice, and other accidents.